Beyond Mystic

 Valentine’s Day weekend in Rockport was very quiet as it was the off season.
 Many stores were closed but it was peaceful to stroll around the town.
 A lot of pups were walking around with their owners, I spotted a man and his dog both wearing red coats so I had to capture them.
 The adorable coastal fishing village is full of so many scenes to capture.

-I finally had my first sunset in Rockport — the sky gave me a beautiful pink and blue pastel color.
-The Motif 1 really stood out, especially the colorful buoys.
+I caught The Motif 1 with a beautiful pastel sunset — making it really stand out, especially the colorful buoys.
 It was no surprise that I spotted a few other photographers out.
-I’ve been to Rockport three times now and it’s amazing how different each scene I’ve captured with Motif 1.
+It’s amazing how many scenes I’ve captured with Motif 1 now.
 It never gets old!

 A Charming Valentine’s Weekend at Addison Choate Inn in Rockport, MA